NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/views/overview.md

    </address>
    ````

+> [!NOTE]
-Note: Since both refer to the same underlying `ViewData` collection, you can mix and match between `ViewData` and `ViewBag` when reading and writing values, if convenient.
+> Since both refer to the same underlying `ViewData` collection, you can mix and match between `ViewData` and `ViewBag` when reading and writing values, if convenient.

   ### Dynamic Views